Environment

 Norðurál’s resource inflows E5-4

 Norðurál manages its resource use in accordance with environmental information regulations and publishes the results annually.
 This includes a detailed listing of the main inputs and raw materials used in the company’s operations.
-Norðurál’s Green Accounting can be accessed here.
+More environmental information is to be found on Norðurál’s home page.

 The main resources that are classified as resources in Norðurál’s operations include: